hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ##### Overview

-Implementation module of the parings API for `alt-bn128` (also known as `bn254`) pairings friendly curve.
+Implementation module of the parings API for `alt-bn128` (`bn254`) pairings-friendly curve.
 That curve has been chosen due to the existence of EVM precompiles that allow this verification in a cheap way for smart contract users.
 The underlying elliptic curve and fields algebra operations and primitives will be implemented using `arkwrorks` library, accessed through a JNI interface.
 The module will include Java and Rust code.

 ##### Implementation details